ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-Zero, For a continuous random variable, such as a uniform random variable $X $ that is uniformly distributed over the interval$[0,1]$ the probability of $ X$  taking any specific single value is technically zero.
+Zero, For a continuous random variable, such as a uniform random variable $X$ that is uniformly distributed over the interval $[0,1]$ the probability of $X$  taking any specific single value is technically zero.

 $$